Use case / couples

 Goodbudget

-Free tier supports 2 devices synced to the same budget.
+Free tier supports two device sync of one budget.
 Classic envelope method for joint categories.
-Simple and effective for couples splitting costs.
+Simple and clear.

 Watch out for

-Manual entry required - no bank sync on the free plan.
+Manual entry only on the free plan.
+No bank sync.

 Best free app